 Research conducted by Texas A&M states that some of the changes that local and federal officials can implement in hopes of mitigating this hazard – the number of wrong way crashes that occur – include installing reflectorized arrows on roads and ramps, repairing any deficient signage, and adding “do not enter” and “wrong way” signage.
 However, until these necessary changes are made, there are several things that everyday drivers can do to prevent wrong way crashes.

 It is imperative that drivers do not get behind the wheel when intoxicated or fatigued, as they could pose a threat to others on the road and cause a wrong way accident.
-In addition, in order to prevent wrong way crashes, experts also suggest driving with a passenger when possible, as many wrong way drivers were alone in the vehicle when the accident occurred.
-Having a second set of eyes to help watch the road can help prevent a wrong way accident.
+In addition, in order to prevent these types of crashes, experts also suggest driving with a passenger when possible, as many wrong way drivers were alone in the vehicle when the accident occurred.
+Having a second set of eyes to help watch the road can help prevent an accident.

-In addition to ensuring they don’t get behind the wheel when incapacitated so that they don’t cause a wrong way accident, drivers should also be on high alert for wrong way drivers and utilize defensive driving skills.
-Drivers who keep their gaze focused ahead on the road, use their mirrors, and keep both hands on the wheel are much more likely to avoid drifting into the wrong lane and causing wrong way crashes.
+In addition to ensuring they don’t get behind the wheel when incapacitated so that they don’t cause an accident, drivers should also be on high alert for wrong way drivers and utilize defensive driving skills.
+Drivers who keep their gaze focused ahead on the road, use their mirrors, and keep both hands on the wheel are much more likely to avoid drifting into the wrong lane and causing crashes.

 And if you do find yourself in the path of an oncoming vehicle, experts state that the best thing to do is to slow down as much as you can and pull your car to the right, in hopes of avoiding a head-on collision and having the best chance of survival.
 Avoid jerking the wheel too suddenly, as you may lose control of the vehicle.
 Once you have safely pulled over, contact your local authorities for help.